errplane/errplane-java/README.md

 Installing the library
 ----------------------
-The easiest way to get started is to download the latest prebuilt jar file:
+The easiest way to get started is to download the latest prebuilt jar file from [errplane-<version>.jar](https://github.com/errplane/errplane-java/tree/master/dist).
+The library contains no 3rd party dependencies so you should be able to add it to your classpath and go.

 Initializing the library
 ------------------------